Seven of every ten visitors leave checkout without buying. Optimize your checkout process to turn more visitors into customers.

 If those visitors don’t make it through your checkout process to finalize the purchase, none of the rest really matters.
 The success of your ecommerce website rises and falls on how many sales you make, not on how many people you can attract to your site.

-According to the Baymard Institute, the average documented online shopping cart abandonment rate is over 69 percent.
+According to a report from SalesCycle, average cart abandonment for Q1 2018 was 75.6%, down 1.4% from Q4 2017.
 Some sites see as many as eight of every ten visitors move items to the cart, but leave without buying.

 Can you see the opportunity here?
 How much money did your company invest last year on getting more traffic – both paid and organic?
 How much did you pay for website “improvements”?
 And how much went to specifically optimizing your online checkout process?